shapkarin/shapkarin/README.md

 ### Hi there 👋

 I like to code.
-I was involved in some great projects, create some from scratch and create open source projects.
-Mostly I use JavaScript but also explore some new or just interesting in computer science.
+And realy believe that Open Source change the world.